Munchkin cat: Registry history

 The Munchkin cat was first introduced to the general public in 1991 via a national network televised cat show held by The International Cat Association (TICA) in Davis, Oklahoma.
 However, the breed would not be officially recognized at that time.
 Critics predicted that the breed would develop back, hip and leg problems similar to those that plague some dachshunds.
 For many years, the Munchkin breed was not accepted in feline competitions due to the controversial breeding.
 Solveig Pflueger, a show judge, geneticist, and chairperson of TICA's Genetics Committee was a strong advocate for the official recognition of the breed.
 Pflueger was also a breeder of Munchkin cats herself, having been initially sent two cats from Hochenedel.
 Amidst much controversy, the Munchkin was proposed as a new breed by foundation breeders Laurie Bobskill and Robert Bobskill of Massachusetts and accepted by TICA into its new breed development program in September 1994.
 Veteran show judge Katherine Crawford resigned in protest, calling the breed an affront to breeders with ethics.
-The Munchkin breed achieved TICA championship status in May 2003.

 Currently, the only registries that fully recognize the breed are TICA, the Southern Africa Cat Council, the Australian Cat Federation, the World Cat Federation, and Catz Incorporated (New Zealand).
 There is controversy among breeders of pedigree cats as to what genetic mutations are abnormal and potentially disadvantageous to the cat.
 Katie Lisnik, director of cat protection and policy at the Humane Society of the United States, has said: "Breeding animals for exaggerated physical characteristics, particularly when it compromises overall health, is irresponsible".
 Several cat registries do not recognize the Munchkin: Fédération Internationale Féline, which refuses to recognize what they consider a breed based on a "genetic disease", achondroplasia.
 The Governing Council of the Cat Fancy likewise refuses to recognize the breed, considering this breed and others like it to be "unacceptable" because they are based on an "abnormal structure or development".
 The breed is also not recognized by the Cat Fanciers' Association.

 Welfare concern

 Breeding bans

-Several countries and territories have prohibited breeding with Munchkins, including the Netherlands (2014), which prohibits breeding of all animals with genetic defects, and Victoria (Australia).
-The Australian Capital Territory (a territory of Australia) government considers the Munchkin breed to be "malformed animals" and the deliberate breeding of them "unacceptable" because of the "genetic health problems associated with such breeding".
+Several countries and territories have prohibited breeding with Munchkins, including the European Union, which prohibits the breeding of dwarf cats under the broader European Convention for the Protection of Pet Animals.
+The Netherlands (2014) prohibits breeding of all animals with genetic defects.
+Victoria (Australia) and the Australian Capital Territory government considers the Munchkin breed to be malformed animals and the deliberate breeding of them unacceptable because of the "genetic health problems associated with such breeding".

 Munchkin cross-breeds like the bambino have also been subject to legal restrictions.